 While not local to us in New York, avocados come most plentifully from California, Mexico as well as Central and South America.
 Avocados are high in fiber, vitamin K, folate, potassium, vitamin A and vitamin E. They act as an anti-inflammatory, great for regulating blood sugar, and are high in anti-oxidants.
 They are nature’s fast food since you can literally split in half and eat with a spoon (I like to sprinkle a tiny bit of sea salt on top).
 Try slicing onto salads, smearing on toast, or wrapping a piece of seaweed around for a quick snack.

 Coconut oil is excellent for overall health.
-Not only is it wonderful for the skin, scalp and hair but it is also easy to digest and has antiviral and antibacterial properties.
-Coconut oil is excellent as a butter substitute in baking, delicious for sautéing and roasting vegetables and an excellent addition to smoothies.
-I sometime even use it to make popcorn!
+Not only is it wonderful for the skin, scalp, and hair but it is also easy to digest and has antiviral and antibacterial properties.
+Coconut oil is excellent as a butter substitute in baking, delicious for sautéing and roasting vegetables, and an excellent addition to smoothies.
+I sometimes even use it to make popcorn!

 Nuts (such as almond, walnut, cashews, brazil nuts)